 Oldham Athletic have confirmed the departure of manager Paul Dickov, who has left his role at Boundary Park following a poor run in League One.

-Chairman Simon Corney said after that game that Dickov was still under pressure to turn league results around.
+Chairman Simon Corney said after that game that Dickov was to turn league results around.

 The former Arsenal, Manchester City and Leicester striker, who was in his first managerial role, took charge of Oldham in June 2010.

 He led the Latics to final positions of 17th and 16th in his two full seasons at Boundary Park.

 Three members of Dickov's backroom staff - assistant manager Gerry Taggart, fitness coach Paul Butler and reserve coach Lee Duxbury -

 And Saturday's defeat to the Saddlers, Oldham's eighth loss in nine league outings, left the Latics one place and one point above the relegation zone.

 But Dickov was in defiant mood when he spoke to BBC Radio Manchester after Saturday's game at the Banks's Stadium and was confident he would oversee a change in fortunes.

 "I know the run we're on isn't good enough," he said.
 "I'm confident in my own ability, I'm confident in the players and one thing I've always been is a scrapper.

 "I'll make sure I scrap and scrap until we get ourselves out of this mess."